moonpyk/authelia/docs/content/configuration/identity-providers/openid-connect/clients.md

 is defined.
 {{< /callout >}}

-The algorithm used to sign the JWT Access Tokens in the token responses.
+The algorithm used to sign the Access Tokens in the token Access Request responses.

+To be considered valid with exclusion of the value `none`:

+1. The chosen value must have a JSON Web Key configured in the [jwks] section with the same `alg` as the value and the use `sig`.

 See the response object section of the
-[integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information including the algorithm column for supported values.
-This value can not be set to `none`.

-The algorithm chosen must have a key configured in the issuer [jwks] section to be considered valid.
-In addition to the values listed we also support `none` as a value for this endpoint.
-When using the `none` value the Access Token is completely opaque and is not a JWT.

-See the response object section of the [integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information including the algorithm column for supported values.
+[integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information.
+The supported values come from the algorithm column with a use of `sig`.

 ### access_token_signed_response_key_id